 Hamstring extensions are excellent dynamic stretches for your legs before you run; your hamstrings are arguably some of the most important muscles in the legs when it comes to running.

-If your hamstrings are tight, it could limit your flexibility which could prevent other muscles working as they should and so reducing your power.
+If your hamstrings are tight, it could limit your flexibility which could prevent other muscles from working as they should and so reducing your power.
 If you don’t have as much power, then you won’t be able to push yourself forwards as fast as you’d like (and we all want to beat our personal best!).

 Perform this stretch while jogging.